twentyideas/eslint-config-20i/README.md

       "editor.codeActionsOnSave": {
         "source.fixAll": true
       },
-      // format on save for everything but what prettier will handle through eslint "editor.formatOnSave": true,
+      // format on save for everything, but what prettier will handle through eslint "editor.formatOnSave": true,
       "[javascriptreact]": {
         "editor.formatOnSave": false,